deanwampler/programming-scala-book-code-examples/README.md

 - `src/test/.../*.scala` - All Scala 3 test source files built and executed with SBT.
 - `src/script/.../*.scala` - "Script" files that won't compile with `scalac`, but can be interpreted with the `scala` interpreter.
 - `src/*/scala-2/.../*.scala` - All Scala 2 source files that won't compile with Scala 3.
 They are not built with SBT.
-- `src/extra/.../*.scala` - Extra examples that aren't part of the SBT build, for example, an Apache Spark example that is not built so that the Spark dependencies aren't added to the build.

 ## Required and Optional Tools